emb-riscv/specs-markdown/improvements-upon-privileged.md

 The RISC-V Volume II, v1.10, mentions: _"...
 This document describes the RISC-V privileged architecture, which covers all aspects of RISC-V systems beyond the user-level ISA, including privileged instructions as well as additional functionality required for running operating systems and attaching external devices."_

-That's great news for the GNU/Linux world and for the academia, but attempts to identify in the RISC-V specs how the new design meets the requirements of bare-metal embedded devices, were not very successful; they revealed only some references to Tensilica and ARC (probably not the most successful architectures), and some incomplete specs for **the RV32E subset**, which halves the number of general registers, do not support hardware floating point and makes some counter instructions optional.
+This is great news for the GNU/Linux community and for the academia, but attempts to identify in the RISC-V specs how the new design meets the requirements of bare-metal embedded devices, were not very successful; browsing the two docs revealed only some references to Tensilica and ARC (probably not the most successful architectures), and some incomplete specs for **the RV32E subset** (which halves the number of general registers, do not support hardware floating point and makes some counter instructions optional).

 According to the privileged specs, **RISC-V embedded systems share the exact same definitions as systems running Unix-like operating systems, but they do not include the "S" (Supervisor) mode features**.